Bayesian Analysis of Sigmoidal Gaussian Cox Processes via Data Augmentation: Unitype Sigmoidal Gaussian Cox Process

 The intuition behind the above algorithm is as follows.
-Suppose you could simulate and access the value of $g(\cdot)$ at each and every location of $\cS$.
-In any case, the intensity function $\lambda \mathrm{expit} (g(\cdot))$ is bounded by $\lambda$ and so step 2 of Definition \ref{SGCPdef} can be carried out by thinning a homogeneous PPP $X$ of intensity $\lambda$ ($X$ does not depend on $g(\cdot)$).
-Once $X$ is fixed, the thinning procedure operates without regard for the values of $g(\cdot)$ at other locations hence the rest of the GP values are superfluous.
-The procedure outlined above has the spirit of a retrospective sampler as defined in \citet{beskos2006retrospective,papaspiliopoulos2008retrospective} in the context of diffusion processes and Dirichlet mixtures respectively.
-Once the homogeneous PPP $X$ is instantiated, we need only simulate the values of $g(\cdot)$ at those locations to discriminate between kept and discarded points.

-In Appendix \ref{valAlgo}, we demonstrate using properties of Gaussian processes and point process distribution theory that such intuition is valid: the locations left at the end of Algorithm \ref{SGCPalgo} are indeed exactly distributed according to the Gaussian Cox process of Definition \ref{SGCPdef}.
-In \citet{adams2009tractable,rao2017bayesian,gonccalves2018exact}, this procedure is taken as self-evident by invoking the Poisson thinning procedure of \citet{lewis1979simulation}.
-However, $X$ is not independently coloured because the GP values in step (b) are spatially correlated.
-Hence, the original Poisson colouring theorem does not apply directly.
+Suppose you could simulate and access the value of $g(\cdot)$ at every location of $\cS$.
+In any case, the intensity function $\lambda \sigma (g(\cdot))$ is bounded by $\lambda$ and so step 2 of Definition \ref{SGCPdef} can be carried out by thinning a homogeneous PPP $X$ of intensity $\lambda$ ($X$ does not depend on $g(\cdot)$).
+Once $X$ is fixed, the thinning procedure operates without regard for the values of $g(\cdot)$ at other locations, hence the rest of the GP values are superfluous.
+In that sense, the procedure outlined above is a \textit{retrospective} sampler \citep{beskos2006retrospective,papaspiliopoulos2008retrospective}; the simulation of $g(\cdot)$ is delayed until it is only needed in a finite-dimensional form to perform the thinning of $X$.
+In Appendix \ref{valAlgo}, we demonstrate the validity of this procedure using only properties of Gaussian processes and point process distribution theory: the locations left at the end of Algorithm \ref{SGCPalgo} are indeed exactly distributed according to the Gaussian Cox process of Definition \ref{SGCPdef}.

-Now consider $\tilde X_0, \tilde X_1$ as those point processes with GP distributed marks, where $\tilde X_0$ corresponds to locations that were thinned while $\tilde X_1$ is its observed counterpart (those retained at the end of algorithm \ref{SGCPalgo}).
-Both point processes consist of a finite number of values in $\cS\times \R$; in particular they are not absolutely continuous wrt to the unit rate PPP distribution.
-Regardless, the joint density (in the sense defined in Sections \ref{Dens} and \ref{Marks}) of $\tilde X_0, \tilde X_1$ exists and is immediately derived by using Theorem \ref{colThm}.
+Now consider $\tilde X_0, \tilde X_1$ as those point processes with GP distributed marks arising from the process $g(\cdot)$, where $\tilde X_0$ corresponds to locations that were thinned and $\tilde X_1$ is its observed counterpart (those retained at the end of Algorithm \ref{SGCPalgo}).
+Both point processes consist of a finite number of values in $\cS\times \R$.
+In particular, their distributions are not absolutely continuous wrt to the unit rate PPP distribution.
+Regardless, the joint density (in the sense described in Sections \ref{csDens} and \ref{Marks}) of $\tilde X_0, \tilde X_1$ exists and is immediately derived by using Theorem \ref{colThm}.
+Indeed, following the steps of Algorithm \ref{SGCPalgo}, we can generate the $\{0,1\}$ coloured point process by first drawing a Poisson distributed number of points that are subsequently scattered uniformly on $\cS$.
+The GP values can then be instantiated at those locations and finally each pair is coloured as observed with probability $\sigma(g(\cdot))$.
+Let $(x,\mathrm g, c)$ represent triplets in $\cS \times \R \times \{0,1\}$, the density of the marked point process described above is